juiceinc/recipe/docs/development.rst

 --------------

-Tablib source is controlled with Git_, the lean, mean, distributed source control machine.
+Recipe source is controlled with Git_, the lean, mean, distributed source control machine.

 The repository is publicly accessible.